Unlock the educational power of Horror films this Halloween

 And of course, horror isn't just for grown-ups - it's also a captivating genre for children and young people, with horror-themed titles like Goosebumps and Hotel Transylvania taking a gentler, more child-friendly approach to the conventions and iconography of the genre.

-The 2022 Into Film Awards received scores of horror films, suggesting that the genre's popularity among young people is indeed as strong as ever.
+The Into Film Awards always receives scores of horror films, suggesting that the genre's popularity among young people is indeed as strong as ever.
 Similarly, our Film of the Month competition regularly receives horror films, and to get you in the mood for Halloween, you can enjoy a few fantastic examples of youth-made horror shorts below.
 Enjoy... if you dare!

 The String: A Grim Fable